-Colombia is the second largest producer of coffee in the world and the largest producer of washed and Arabica coffee.
-They are well known for their high quality coffee and about half of their exports come to the United States.
-Colombia exports approximately 12.5 million bags and internal consumption is about 2 million bags annually.
+Colombia is the second-largest producer of coffee in the world and the largest producer of washed and Arabica coffees.
+It's well known for the high quality of its coffee, and about half of its exports come to the United States.
+Annually, Colombia exports approximately 12.5 million bags and consumes 2 million bags internally.

 Colombia only produces washed Arabica coffee.
-There are three primary varieties grown in Colombia and the coffee is referred to by the region in which it is grown.
-There are many coffee producing regions in the country.
-Colombia is proficient in producing an abundance of truly delicious and sought after coffee.
+There are three primary varieties grown in Colombia, and the coffee is referred to by the region in which it is grown.

-The Excelso beans are from a variety of regions including;
+Excelso beans are harvest from a variety of regions (here shown with their capital cities), including;

-Citrusy flavor, medium-bodied, and rich acidity with a clean and sweet aftertaste
+Citrusy flavor, medium-bodied, rich acidity with a clean and sweet aftertaste.